 Below is a list of some of the most commonly asked questions, some thoughts from a councillor who reflected on his first 12 months in post, and top tips from other councillors from across the country.

-Our regional teams run induction events in May and June following local elections as an opportunity to provide support to new and returning councillors.
+Our regional teams run national induction events in June, and at other times in the year, following local elections, as an opportunity to provide support to new and returning councillors.
 We have done these for a number of years and they have extremely positive feedback, particularly as an opportunity to ask more experienced councillors about their top tips.
+Our next free, virtual event is:

 - 1. We receive a lot of invitations.
 How do we decide which ones to accept or decline?